 The research activities at the Rossby Centre focus on increasing knowledge of the future climate, covering meteorological, oceanographical and hydrological aspects.

-Work is conducted both on model development and evaluation of data, as well as modelling applications for process studies and climate change research in support of impact and adaptation studies.
+Work is conducted both on model development and evaluation of data, as well as climate simulations and modelling applications for process studies and climate change research in support of impact and adaptation studies.

 The Rossby Centre is involved in a number of national and international projects within climate modelling, climate change research and the application of climate change information in support of downstream research and decision making.